How is business income taxed?

 In three common business structure types, the sole proprietorship, the limited liability company (LLC), and S-corp, profits that are earned by the business end up passing through the business untaxed, and are then taxed as personal income at personal income tax rates for the owners of the business.
 What makes up the profit of a business?
 Well, if you’re running a business, you take your income, subtract your expenses from it, and what is left over is profit.
 Businesses are allowed to deduct a number of expenses against their income, including employee salaries, health insurance costs, travel expenses, and a whole bunch of other expenses associated with running your business.
 This ensures that you don’t pay taxes on all of the money you take in, but rather on the difference between your income and expenses, or money you’ve actually earned in your pocket after you’ve paid all your operating costs.

 Now, one of the key provisions passed during tax reform at the end of 2017 allows for all of these types of companies to potentially deduct up to 20 percent of the income that is passed through the business on your tax return.
 So let’s do a little math.
 Suppose you are a sole proprietor and you netted $50,000 last year after expenses.
 The current tax code might allow you to deduct up to 20 percent of that income, or $10,000, on your tax return, meaning only $40,000 would show up as earned income.
 Why do I use the word “might”?
-There are two reasons – first, the deduction phases out for individuals with greater than $157,500 in taxable income and joint filers with over $315,000 in taxable income; second, the deduction is further limited in “specified service businesses,” such as law, finance, consulting, or pretty much anything that involves performing a service rather than building something.
-I highly, highly recommend you consult an accountant when dealing with this issue, as it is brand new to the tax code in 2018, and as such, it is not entirely clear how this will be treated in some cases.
+There are two reasons – first, in 2020, the deduction phases out for individuals with greater than $163,300 in taxable income and joint filers with over $326,600 in taxable income; second, the deduction is further limited in “specified service businesses,” such as law, finance, consulting, or pretty much anything that involves performing a service rather than building something.
+I highly, highly recommend you consult an accountant when dealing with this issue, as it has only been in place for a couple of years.

 Why does that 20 percent deduction exist for pass-through businesses?